The ophthalmology service includes two board-certified

 special interests include ocular surface diseases and equine

-Dr. Mary Walsh received her DVM from North Carolina State
+Dr. Lucille Walsh received her DVM from North Carolina State

 University.
 She completed an internship in companion animal